Buy Cremation Insurance! It Will Help Your Family Pay for Your Funeral

 How Much Insurance Is Needed for Cremation

-As you can imagine this figure varies substantially from person to person.
+As you can imagine, this figure varies substantially from person to person.

 While the median cost of cremation in Canada is approximately $5,000, you can spend more or less.
-It’s a good idea to ask local funeral homes for information regarding the pricing for their services.
+It’s a good idea to ask local funeral homes for information regarding the pricing of their services.

 How Much Does Cremation Insurance for Seniors Cost?